-It was still pitch-dark as we drove towards the Shore Temple to explore the unique structure dating from the 8th century AD.
-Overlooking the shore of the Bay of Bengal, the Shore Temple is one of the oldest temples in south India.
-Constructed in the Dravidian style, the temple reflects the royal taste of the Pallava dynasty.
+It was still pitch-dark as we drove towards the Shore Temple in Mahabalipuram – one of South India’s most celebrated monuments.
+About 60 kilometers from the metropolitan city of Chennai, overlooking the southeastern coast of India, Shore Temple is one of the oldest temples in south India.
+Constructed sometime in the 8th century CE, the Dravidian-style temple reflects the royal taste of the Pallava dynasty.

-Every day it draws thousands of people from different parts of India – the reason why we were awake at the break of dawn on a vacation.
+Every day, the temple draws thousands of people from different parts of India.
+It is impossible to explore the mesmerizing monument in peace and the reason why we were awake at the break of dawn on a vacation.
 Having my car around for the trip turned out to be quite helpful as we didn’t have to go hunting for public transport at these awkward timings.

 So, let me start at the beginning:

 History of Mahabalipuram

 Mahabalipuram landscape is dominated by huge granite boulders.
 Along with these pre-historic rocks, the sandy beaches create a unique surrounding.
 The whistling winds at the seaside bring a vivid aliveness to the natural beauty.

 According to ancient scriptures, Mahabalipuram was already a thriving seaport on the coromandel coast of the Bay of Bengal during the Sangam Age (200 BCE to 300 CE).
 Ancient Tamil literature does not mention Mahabalipuram, but the poem Perumpanarrupadai, dedicated to Tindaiman Ilamtiraiyan, a king of Kanchipuram, describes a port called Nirppeyarvu, that could be either identified with Mahabalipuram.
 The harbor town was used by many for trading with south-eastern countries like Kambuja (present-day Cambodia) and Shrivijaya (present-day islands of Malaysia, Sumatra and Java).